All Episodes

 What are they doing on there?

-Listen, all of those stories I just mentioned.
+Bill, listen, all of those stories I just mentioned.

-Now I'll give you another example.
+Now, I'll give you another example.

 Look at nobody vetted Obama.

-And I said, Well, so what?
+And I said, well, so what?

 Can I just stop you right there?

-McCabe, the second in command at the FBI, said that struck and uh page were patriotic, good people, they just made a mistake.
+Do you believe that on national television, McCabe, the second in command at the FBI, said that Strzok and Page were patriotic, good people?

-I mean, the fact that this guy, and even if you don't like Trump, and even if you're somebody who wants to see him go down, the fact that this guy has that opinion that his subordinates are uh texting each other saying we got to ruin him, we gotta ruin a presidential candidate.
+I mean, the fact that this guy, and even if you don't like Trump, and even if you're somebody who wants to see him go down, the fact that this guy has that opinion, that his subordinates are texting each other saying, we got to ruin him.

-That you have people in power in Washington, D.C., people with influence over all of our lives, who don't see anything wrong with that.
+But then McCabe says, well, they just made a mistake, they just, I mean, this is how serious this is, that you have people in power in Washington, D.C., people with influence over all of our lives, who don't see anything wrong with that.

-All the things that you lay out on TV and radio every day, McCabe goes, Oh, yeah, that may be true.
+All the things that you lay out on TV and radio every day, McCabe goes, oh, yeah, that may be true.

-Henry might be telling you the truth, but there's nothing wrong with that.
+Hannley might be telling you the truth, but there's nothing wrong with that.

-You know, you you had an opportunity, it was reported on.
+You know, you had an opportunity.

 I know you're writing a book, a history book on President Trump.